-Do you suspect you may have been the victim of sexual abuse?
-Sexual abuse is one of the most traumatic events a person can experience.
+Do you suspect you may have been the victim of childhood sexual abuse?
 Victims of traumatic events commonly repress the memory of the event.
 Memory repression is a coping mechanism that allows the person to survive mentally, emotionally and physically.
-Memories are usually recovered naturally when the survivor is ready to face their painful past.

 - I began masturbating at an early age.